 Instead of starting a new book, I decided to return to Exhalation, Ted Chiang’s collection of short stories.
 I finished the last story just before midnight the night of July 24.
 It really was a marvelous collection of thought-provoking stories.

-After The Last Astronaut, I finished Tales of Known Space.
+41. I then finished Tales of Known Space.
 Upon finishing it, I really felt it was time to read something not science fiction.
 I’m all sci-fied out.
-One Train Later, the autobiography of The Police’s guitarists Andy Summers, seemed like the perfect choice.
+One Train Later (2007), the autobiography of The Police’s guitarists Andy Summers, seemed like the perfect choice.
 I saw The Police on their reunion tour in Melbourne on January 26, 2008.
 I saw Sting in Seoul in 2004, and I just got a ticket for his October 5 show also in Seoul.
 I’m a fan of both Sting and the guitar playing of Andy Summers.
 His book is sure to be interesting.
 I read most of it on the way back to Canberra, finishing it on the bus about two hours in.
 Well, I certainly have new respect for his guitar playing and musical knowledge.